Horace H. Fuller: World War II

 Brigadier General Jens A. Doe, formerly the assistant division commander (ADC) of the 41st, took over command of the division and remained in command for the rest of the war.
-Fuller later became commander of the U.S. Army Forces Far East in August 1944.
+Fuller became commander of the U.S. Army Forces Far East in August 1944.
 In November he became deputy chief of staff at South East Asia Command.

 Later life

 Fuller retired from the army in August 1946 and died on September 18, 1966.